-Marian is joined by Ann Rudden who is founder and CEO of ‘Aine Hand Made Chocolate’ and Eilis Quinlan who is Principle of Quinlan & Co Accountants.
+Marian is joined by Ann Rudden who is founder and CEO of ‘Aine Hand Made Chocolate’ and Eilis Quinlan who is Principal of Quinlan & Co Accountants.

 Quinlan & Co employs eight people, having grown from just one 20 years ago.
 We are an ACCA Gold-approved training practice and we feel lucky to be able to offer support to students; this also helps the practice, as we have a steady flow of driven and educated students looking to join us.

 We are very focused on professional development.
 One of the ways I like to support my staff is to provide a study package, where I pay their membership fees, exam fees and college fees, and provide paid study leave.
 By the time the students pass their final exams, they have at least three years’ practice experience.